upcontent/UpContent-Marketing/content/post/how-to-evaluate-content.md

 Good luck in your quest to dig up the content gold!

-*Jarratt is the COO at [Contentacle](http://contentacle.com), a startup that makes content marketing software for teams.
+*Jarratt is the COO at [Contentacle](http://contentacle.com), a startup that makes super simple content marketing software for teams.
 When he’s not writing content, he’s designing user interfaces and experiences.*